Borealiscodes/ndh-dimensional-architecture/uma-core/Roots.md

 ### 6. Provenance Correction Log v1.0 Recorded
 A correction was made to replace “Martha Johnson” with “Katherine Johnson” in mathematical lineage.
 This event acknowledges human dyslexia and AI fallibility while restoring historical truth and stabilizing provenance.

+## Constitutional Expansion Events (v1.2)
+The following event further expanded UMA’s constitutional safeguards:

+### 7. Math Check Protocol™ Added
+The Math Check Protocol™ was established as UMA’s mathematical verification mechanism.
+It defines constitutional, provenance, structural, runtime, cross‑layer, and epistemic checks required before any mathematical structure becomes canonical.
+This protocol ensures mathematical stability, prevents distortion, and maintains alignment with the Five‑Point Core and the CME‑Crossmap.

 ### Status
 All events above are canonical and part of UMA’s constitutional lineage.